-There are not too many things one can do to get me all riled up, but I remember a few years ago someone managed to do just that…
+There are not too many things one can do to get me all riled up, but I remember a time when someone managed to do just that.
+The finer details have long been forgotten but a story had been concocted in which I had carried out actions at an event that I had not attended.

 Personal spiritual issues trump peripheral issues any day of the week.